Data-driven modeling of the regular and chaotic dynamics of an inverted flag from experiments: Results

 The reduced-order model \eqref{eq:RD} is a planar dynamical system.
-Inspection of the vector field defining the right-hand side of this model ODE reveals three coexisting unstable fixed points and a stable limit cycle.
-Physically, the fixed points capture two deformed unstable equilibira in symmetric positions and one undeformed equilibrium in the middle.
-These findings confirm the numerically predicted unstable fixed points of \cite{goza2018global}, and also uncover the geometry of transitions from these fixed points to the stable limit cycle describing the large-amplitude flapping of the flag.
-Note that we have not used any knowledge of the existence of the unstable deflected fixed points and the limit cycle: they were discovered from a model obtained using general trajectories.
-This shows the predictive power of our SSM-based reduced order model.
+Inspection of the vector field defining the right-hand side of this model ODE reveals three coexisting unstable fixed points and a stable limit cycle. {We solve this ODE numerically to generate the trajectories shown in Fig. \ref{fig:phyPhase}a.
+The red points represent unstable fixed points, while the outer blue contour marks the limit cycle.} Physically, the fixed points capture two deformed unstable equilibira in symmetric positions and one undeformed equilibrium in the middle. {This agrees with the findings of \cite{sader2016large}}, and uncovers the {exact} geometry of transitions from these fixed points to the stable limit cycle describing the large-amplitude flapping of the flag. {In Fig.\ref{fig:phyPhase}b, the first 5 seconds, and in Fig.\ref{fig:highRePortrait}b, the first 2 seconds, illustrate the flag's transition from one unstable steady state to the attracting limit cycle.
+In Fig.\ref{fig:phyPhase}a and \ref{fig:highRePortrait}a, the blue curves connecting the fixed points represent heteroclinic transitions.} Note that we have not used any knowledge of the existence of the unstable deflected fixed points and the limit cycle: they were discovered from a model obtained using general trajectories.
+This shows the predictive power of our SSM-based reduced-order model.

 Our low-dimensional model is also geometrically interpretable.
 The phase portrait of the planar system is influenced by the fixed points and their stable and unstable manifolds that we can find by time integration of the model.
 We initialize trajectories close to the three fixed points and advect them with the reduced model.
 We then transform the trajectories to the observable space and obtain the corresponding tip displacements as well as velocities.
 This results in a phase portrait purely in terms of physical variables, as shown in Fig. \ref{fig:phyPhase}a.
 The heteroclinic orbits that connect the undeformed equilibrium with the deformed equilibria are shown in blue lines.